openstack/operations-guide/doc/ops-guide/source/preface_ops.rst

 Command prompts
     Commands prefixed with the ``#`` prompt should be executed by the ``root`` user.
-These examples can also be executed using the ``sudo`` command, if available.
+These examples can also be executed using the :command:`sudo` command, if available.

     Commands prefixed with the ``$`` prompt can be executed by any user, including ``root``.

 .. tip::

    This element signifies a tip or suggestion.

 .. note::

    This element signifies a general note.

 .. warning::

    This element indicates a warning or caution.

 See also: